centreborelli/srtm4/README.md

 # Installation and dependencies

-The main source code repository for this project is https://github.com/cmla/srtm4.
+The main source code repository for this project is https://github.com/centreborelli/srtm4.
 It is written in Python.
-It was tested with Python 3.5, 3.6 and 2.7.
+It is tested with Python 3.7, 3.8, 3.9 and 3.10.

 `srtm4` requires `libtiff` development files.
 They can be installed with `apt-get install libtiff-dev` (Ubuntu, Debian) or `brew install libtiff`